buildpacks/spec/buildpack.md

          **THEN** the lifecycle MUST proceed to the next group or fail detection completely if no more groups are present.

       2. **IF** at least one exit status from `/bin/detect` in the group is zero \
+         **THEN** the lifecycle MUST select this group and proceed to the analysis phase.

-         **THEN** the group MUST be provided to the analysis and build steps with buildpacks that did not return exit status zero removed.
+The selected group MUST be filtered to only include buildpacks with exit status zero.
+The order of the buildpacks in the group MUST otherwise be preserved.

 The `/bin/detect` executable in each buildpack, when executed:

-1. MAY examine the app directory.
+1. MAY examine the app directory and environment variables.
+2. MAY emit error, warning, or debug messages to `stderr`.
-2. MAY receive a TOML-formatted map called a Build Plan on `stdin`.
+3. MAY receive a TOML-formatted map called a Build Plan on `stdin`.
-3. MAY output changes to the Build Plan on `stdout`.
+4. MAY output changes to the Build Plan on `stdout`.
+5. MUST set an exit status code as described in the Buildpack Interface section.

 For each `/bin/detect`, the Build Plan received on `stdin` MUST be a combined map derived from the output of all previous `/bin/detect` executables.
 The lifecycle MUST construct this map such that the top-level values from later buildpacks override the entire top-level values from earlier buildpacks.